A hard working, clear thinker with a real eye for tactics ... Excellent on his feet.Legal 500 2021 (Crime)

-Richard is an established criminal defence practitioner, who is regularly instructed in the Crown Court, with a broad range of experience in cases involving allegations of serious violence (sections 18 and 20) GBH, ABH, drugs (manufacture and supply) serious fraud, and sexual impropriety.
+Richard is an established criminal defence practitioner, who is regularly instructed in the Crown Court, with a broad range of experience in cases involving allegations of serious violence, firearms, serious fraud, and serious sexual offences.
 He is often instructed in cases involving young and vulnerable witnesses or those with mental health or mental capacity issues.

-He is regularly instructed in the magistrates and beyond to defend protesters charged with a range of ‘protest’ offences, particularly those involved with the anti-fracking movement, homeless activists and animal right activist.
+He is regularly instructed to defend protesters charged with a range of ‘protest’ offences, particularly those involved with the anti-fracking movement, homeless activists and animal right activist.
 He has specialist expertise on the potential environmental impact of hydraulic fracturing, particularly where fracturing may infringe environmental regulations and directives.

 Richard undertakes Public Access work and is frequently instructed to represent individuals charged with driving offences and other criminal matters.